 Early childhood professionals play a key role in providing a good start for every child.
-The Professional Development Programme (PDP) for Teachers is a 3-year programme to support the professional development of pre-school teachers with the potential to take on larger job roles in their organisations.
+The Professional Development Programme (PDP) for Preschool Educators is a 3-year programme to support the professional development of preschool educators with the potential to take on larger job roles in their organisations.

-A strong tripartite partnership between operators, pre-school teachers and ECDA to support the professional development of the pre-school teachers is key to the success of PDP(T).
+A strong tripartite partnership between operators, preschool educators and ECDA to support the professional development of the preschool educators is key to the success of PDP(T).

 Some key features of the PDP(T) include: